paleobiotechnology/tiny_projects/06-reports/fastp_adapterremoval/fastp_adapterremoval.md

 programs.
-While fastp had no adapter sequence motifs in the remaining paired data independent of the underlying DNA molecule length distribution, we observed issues for both AdapterRemoval2 and leeHOM, with the data ith either medium or short read length distribution.
+While fastp had no adapter sequence motifs in the remaining paired data independent of the underlying DNA molecule length distribution, we observed issues for both AdapterRemoval2 and leeHOM, with the data with either medium or short read length distribution.

 ![](fastp_adapterremoval_files/figure-gfm/fastqc_adaptercontent_se-1.png)<!-- -->